MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/protecting-external-resources/windows-mi/index.md

 ```

 ## Send request to Introspection Endpoint with client token
-Now after we are authorized by `MobileFirst Authorization Server` we can validate the `client token` content.
-Now we are sending a request to the `Introspection endpoint`, adding the token we received in the previous step to the request header and the `client token` in the `post data` of the request.
-Next we will examine the response from `MobileFirst Authorization Server` in `postProcess` method.
+Now that we are authorized by MobileFirst Authorization Server we can **validate the client token** content.
+We send a request to the **Introspection endpoint**, adding the token we received in the previous step (`filterIntrospectionToken`) to the request header and the client token in the post data of the request.
+Next we will examine the response from MobileFirst Authorization Server in `postProcess` method.

 ```c#
 private HttpWebResponse introspectClientRequest(string clientToken) {